standardhealth/fsh-pct/fsh/ig-data/input/pagecontent/index.md

 <h3><a name="mCODE">Relationship to mCODE</a></h3>

-<p>The <a href="https://hl7.org/fhir/us/mcode/STU1" target="_blank">minimal Common Oncology Data Elements (mCODE) standard</a> is designed to enable clinicians to capturea critical set of information for each cancer patient in a way that can be collected, analyzed, and shared quickly and more easily by oncology stakeholders.
+<p>The <a href="https://hl7.org/fhir/us/mcode/STU1" target="_blank">minimal Common Oncology Data Elements (mCODE) standard</a> is designed to enable clinicians to capture a critical set of information for each cancer patient in a way that can be collected, analyzed, and shared quickly and more easily by oncology stakeholders.
 The American Society of Clinical Oncology, CancerLinQ, the Alliance for Clinical Trials in Oncology, the U.S. Food and Drug Administration, and the MITRE Corporation are collaborating to develop and launch mCODE. mCODE is being established as the standard Fast Healthcare Interoperability Resources (FHIR)-based data element set that will be captured for all cancer patients.
 These elements are essential for analyzing patient characteristics, treatments, and outcomes across patients and practices to improve treatment and care coordination.</p>

 <p>While the “m” in mCODE stands for minimal, there are many potential ways to adapt and extend mCODE for specific use cases such as patient data management, registry reporting, payment models, and more.
 To help identify, prioritize, and implement new use cases, MITRE and HL7 collaboratively launched the CodeX™ FHIR Accelerator.
 CodeX™ employs a multi-stakeholder process to rapidly address high-priority oncology use cases using mCODE that can be implemented on a national basis.</p>